devadvance/devadvance.github.io/_posts/2019-03-14-a-css-pixel-and-a-kiosk-walk-into-a-bar.md

 ---
-layout: 2018design-post
+layout: post
 title: A CSS Pixel and a Kiosk Walk into a Bar
+image: /images/posts/2019-03-14_2.png
 ---

 # A CSS Pixel and a Kiosk Walk into a Bar

-## There are pixels and then there are CSS pixels
+**There are pixels and then there are CSS pixels**

 {% if page.date %}{{ page.date | date: "%A, %B %-d, %Y" }}{% endif %}